Rookout/docs/docs/etl-controller-k8s.md

 ### Install using Helm

-To install our Helm chart (with a basic configuration), execute according to your Helm version:
+To install our Helm chart, execute according to your Helm version:

 <!--DOCUSAURUS_CODE_TABS-->